py-why/EconML/doc/spec/estimation/dml.rst

       constraints on the matrix :math:`\Theta`.
       This essentially implements the techniques analyzed in [Chernozhukov2016]_, [Nie2017]_, [Chernozhukov2017]_, [Chernozhukov2018]_

-        - *LinearDMLCateEstimator.* The child class  :py:class:`~econml.dml.LinearDMLCateEstimator`, uses an unregularized final linear model and
+        - *LinearDMLCateEstimator.* The child class  :class:`.LinearDMLCateEstimator`, uses an unregularized final linear model and
           essentially works only when the feature vector :math:`\phi(X)` is low dimensional.
 Given that it is an unregularized low dimensional final model, this class also offers confidence intervals via asymptotic normality arguments.
-This is achieved by essentially using the :py:class:`~econml.utilities.StatsModelsLinearRegression` (which is an extension of the scikit-learn LinearRegression estimator, that also supports inference functionalities) as a final model.
+This is achieved by essentially using the :class:`.StatsModelsLinearRegression` (which is an extension of the scikit-learn LinearRegression estimator, that also supports inference functionalities) as a final model.
 The theoretical foundations of this class essentially follow the arguments in [Chernozhukov2016]_.
           For instance, to get confidence intervals on the effect of going